Student wellbeing during lockdown: ‘I have plenty of time, so I do nothing’

 Meulenbroeks stresses that the results do not just pertain to the lockdown period, but also convey a message about what students think is important in their studies.
 That may be of value if the university wants to consider education changes or innovations.

 “Apparently, students like being able to control their schedule, but they need direction to learn how to study.
 There is also a high demand for being able to meet fellow students and lectures.
 These are not new findings – we understand this partly because we have used the perspective of the scientific model we used.
 We see a disruption in the balance of students’ basic needs.
-Covid just exposed this.”‘Conversations about wellbeing and stress must take place in lectures halls’
+Covid just exposed this.”

 According to Simon Bloo, the UU’s Student Wellbeing policy officer, Van Joolingen and Meulenbroeks’ results are largely in agreement with the National Monitor and two of the student evaluations the university executed in the past two years.